The First Thing to Enable in Every AD – Active Directory Recycle Bin

 Option 1: ADAC (GUI)

-Open ADAC → Select forest root → Tasks → Enable Recycle Bin → Confirm → Refresh ADAC.
+Open ADAC (click run and type in dsac.exe) → Select forest root → Tasks → Enable Recycle Bin → Confirm → Refresh ADAC.
 Done.

 Enable Active Directory Recycle Bin